monovm/whois-php/README.md

 ## :scroll: Installation

-You can install the package via composer:
+You can install the whois package via composer:

 ```bash
 composer require monovm/whois-php